nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

         Examples are the semiconvergence angle or the depth of field and depth of focus, the magnification, or the camera length.

     :ref:`NXpeak`:
-        A base class to describe peaks mathematically so that it can be used to detail how peaks in mass-to-charge-state ratio histograms (aka mass spectra) are defined and labelled as iontypes.
+        A base class to describe peaks mathematically.

     :ref:`NXpump`:
-        A base class to describe details about a pump in an instrument.
+        A base class to describe details about pump(s) as components of an electron microscope.

     :ref:`NXscanbox_em`:
-        A base class to represent the component of an electron microscope which realizes a controlled deflection (and eventually shift, blanking, and/or descanning) of the electron beam to illuminate the specimen in a controlled manner.
-This can be used to document the scan pattern.
+        A base class to represent the component of an electron microscope which realizes a controlled deflection (and eventually shift, blanking, and/or descanning) of the electron beam to illuminate the specimen in a controlled manner
+        This base class can be used to document the scan pattern.
+The base class focuses mostly on the concept idea that there is a component in a microscope which controls eventually multiple other components such as beam deflectors to achieve deflection.

     :ref:`NXspectrum_set`:
-        Base class and specializations comparable to NXimage_set but for storing spectra.
-Specialized base classes should use controlled vocabulary items as prefixes such as **eels** electron energy loss spectroscopy, **xray** X-ray spectroscopy (EDS/STEM, EDX, SEM/EDX, SEM/EDS), **auger** Auger spectroscopy, or **cathodolum** for cathodoluminescence spectra.
+        A base class and specializations comparable to :ref:`NXimage_set` but for storing spectra.
+Specialized base classes should use including controlled vocabulary items as prefixes such as **eels** electron energy loss spectroscopy, **xray** X-ray spectroscopy (EDS/STEM, EDX, SEM/EDX, SEM/EDS), **auger** Auger spectroscopy, or **cathodolum** for cathodoluminescence spectra.

     :ref:`NXstage_lab`:
-        As it was mentioned for atom probe microscopy, this is a base class to describe the stage/specimen holder which offers place for the documentation of the small-scale laboratory functionalities which modern stages of electron microscopes frequently offer.
+        A base class to describe the stage/specimen holder which offers place for the documentation of the small-scale laboratory functionalities which modern stages of electron microscopes typically offer.

 .. _EmPartnerClasses: